 Oh, we did it.

 The Cypherpunks were almost all anarchists.
-They believed that, if you build tools which give people the means to govern themselves, then good governance at higher levels is the inevitable result.
-Individual sovereignty allows for emergent forms of organization which are more responsive to the needs of groups and more productive at the level of societies.
+They believed that, if you build tools which give people the means to help themselves, then good governance at higher levels is the inevitable result.
+What are the means to help ourselves, though?
+Graeber and Wengrow provide an illuminating answer in their new book, The Dawn of Everything:

-Q: The aim is not to build better tools for governing, but to build tools that let people do what?
+Q: The aim is not to build better tools for governing, but to build tools that help people do what?

 Importantly, this is not about pulling down fences - something anarchists are often accused of wanting to do.
 Don't fight the system.
 Just abandon it is a more apt slogan.
 This has been occurring on increasingly larger scales across the mainstream since at least the 1960's; it's just that we now have the technological means of making it economically sustainable.Rough consensus¶